okfn-brasil/site-okbr/wp-content/plugins/crop-thumbnails/readme.txt

 * extend the filter "crop_thumbnails_filename" by the image-metadata-array

 = 1.2.5 =
-* fix a bug that may occure on utf8-filenames
+* fix a bug that may occur on utf8-filenames
 * update vue.js and the other libraries to current version
 * refactoring vue-code and build